Beyond Fixed Rounds: Data-Free Early Stopping for Practical Federated Learning: Experiment and Results

 \subsubsection{Effectiveness of Proposed Framework}

 To show the effectiveness of the proposed framework, as shown in Fig.~\ref{fig:result1}, we evaluate FedAvg under \emph{label skew} (Dirichlet) with $c=0.1$ and compare it against validation-based early stopping.
+On the skin lesion task, our approach stops, on average, $+45$ rounds later than validation-based early stopping, while achieving more than $+12.3\%$ higher performance.
+In particular, the loss- and accuracy-based validation criteria stop at $r=29$ and $r=39$ with $44.86\%$ and $47.17\%$, whereas the proposed metric continues to round $79$ and reaches $58.34\%$.
+For the blood cell task, training is extended by $+12$ rounds on average, yielding a mean performance gain of $+8.9\%$.

-On the skin lesion task, our approach stops, on average, $+47$ rounds later than validation-based early stopping, while achieving more than $+12.5\%$ higher performance.
-For the blood cell task, it extends training by about $+20$ rounds, while consistently improving performance, with a mean gain of $+10.3\%$.
-Moreover, the lower panels of Fig.~\ref{fig:result1} show that the proposed growth rate metric gradually decays over rounds, leading to stable stopping at the predefined threshold.
+On the colon pathology task, the proposed criterion stops $+31$ rounds later than validation-based early stopping, yielding a mean performance gain of $+3.9\%$.
+Specifically, the validation criteria stop at $r=50$ and $r=74$ with $84.53\%$ and $88.58\%$, while the proposed metric extends to $r=93$ and achieves the highest accuracy of $90.45\%$.
+Moreover, the lower panels of Fig.~\ref{fig:result1} show that the proposed growth rate metric gradually decays over rounds, leading to stable stopping at the predefined threshold $\tau=0.01$.
 Overall, the results indicate that the proposed early stopping framework achieves validation-level performance without requiring any validation data.